Knowing the answer to the question ‘how many hours does it take to build a website?’ may be crucial for a project’s success.

 Software developers need a preliminary time estimate to give a price quote.
-The knowledge also means the ability to plan ahead.
-Many freelance developers offer to complete a Wordpress website in 2-3 days.
+Knowledge also means the ability to plan ahead.
+Many freelance developers offer to complete a WordPress website in 2-3 days.
 Others say they can launch one ‘within hours.’
-However, the declared super-speed should be an alarming signal.
-A functional custom-designed website surely takes more time to build.
+However, this declared super-speed should be an alarming signal.
+A functional custom-designed website indeed takes more time to build.

-We are about to suggest some ranges for informational purposes.
-The first calculation is based on the average time to build a website of a specific type.
-Bear in mind that neither estimation can be accurate.
+The second method is based on the average time to build a website of a specific type.
+Bear in mind that neither estimation can be precise or universal.
 Every project is different because the business needs and resources behind it are unique.
 Therefore, project delivery timelines will differ too.

 Unfortunately, this is rarely the case.
 Usually, we have to start with research and reviews of the project requirements, technical specifications, and/or designs.
 The client may have to fill out briefs and answer questions relating to their vision and goals, critical design elements and preferences, the business’ value proposition, selling process, and so on.